microsoft/vs-solutionpersistence/CONTRIBUTING.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com)
 with any additional questions or comments.

+## Project Goals
+The primary goal of this project is to provide shared code that can be utilized across various products consuming Microsoft Visual Studio solution files.
+By centralizing this code, we aim to enhance consistency, reduce duplication, and streamline the development process for all associated products.

+## Contribution Guidelines
+We appreciate the community's interest in contributing to this project.
+However, please note that we are currently not accepting external contributions that add new functionality.
+This is because any new features need to be supported by multiple consumers, and maintaining this level of compatibility requires careful coordination and planning.

 ## Best practices

 * Use Windows PowerShell or [PowerShell Core][pwsh] (including on Linux/OSX) to run .ps1 scripts.